 - Decide exactly what help you need with the whole process, before hiring anyone.
 When hiring people to work with you, first figure out exactly what you need (there’s a worksheet that can help you with this).
 Then, really ascertain the depth to which these people are going to take you and how much of the work you’ll be able to do yourself.
 Will they hold your hand and actually walk you through the process?
 Do you need one-on-one support, or do you need group program?

 - Find professionals with a distinct, and demonstrated skillset.
-Have a really piercing look at exactly what someone can actually offer you; I honestly don’t believe one course, app, or package is the “one size fits all” answer to creating quality learning experiences but if you do find one, I want to be the first one to know!
+Have a really thorough look at exactly what someone can actually offer you; I honestly don’t believe one course, app, or package is the “one size fits all” answer to creating quality learning experiences but if you do find one, I want to be the first one to know!
 If in doubt, speak to them.
 Ask them questions.
 Lots of questions.
 Ask for evidence, a portfolio, links to websites or clients they’ve worked with who will testify as to their level of expertise and how easy it was to work with them.
 Be sure that you know what skills you need, and whether they can deliver.

 Regardless of how much help you end up employing, you want to move through the phases smoothly so that your learning experience can be refined, launched, and delivered efficiently, effectively and with a minimum amount of confusion or double handling.